-Detailed description of data to be collected and analyzed (who, how and when - relate to project milestones and include who will collect analyze, such as team members or staff, storage of data).
+A detailed description of data to be collected and analyzed (who, how, and when - relate to project milestones and include who will collect analyze, such as team members or staff, storage of data)

-- Measurement Instruments (integrity of data sources such as EHR, online survey, internally created tools, established tools with reliability/validity).
-Example or tool in appendix. - Plan to describe and/or analyze data (QI measures, run and statistical process control charts, statistics). - Cost-benefit analysis/budget table.
+- Measurement Instruments (include the integrity of data sources such as EHR, online survey, internally created tools, established tools with reliability/validity).
+Include the tool in the appendix.
+Note student-created tools are only for data collection purposes and cannot be reported in data analysis - Plan to describe and/or analyze data (QI measures, run and statistical process control charts, statistics) - Cost-benefit analysis/budget table

-Organize by PDCA framework or key parts of EBP model, or by stages or phases (pre-intervention, intervention, post-intervention).
+Organize by PDCA framework or key parts of EBP model, or by stages or phases (preintervention, intervention, post-intervention).